-For years a better system simmered in the back of our heads, but we never took the time to make it happen.
+For years a better system simmered in the back of our heads but we never took the time to make it happen.
 A good water system is one of those things to think through before departure, and to install when building your vehicle.
 Oh well, we took 12 years to get to that point…

-Around this time I started to think about a short exhaust that would exit on the side, just before the rear tire.
+Around this time I had started to think about a short exhaust that would exit on the side, just before the rear tire.
 I had seen it on newer Land Cruisers.
-This system would free sufficient space under the Toyota to install a 100-liter water tank (the original exhaust passed diagonal under the car, taking up a lot of space).
+This system would free sufficient space under the Toyota to install a 100-liter water tank (the original exhaust passed diagonally under the car, taking up a lot of space).

 From Exhaust to Water Tank

 Alejandro told me he could build me any exhaust system I wanted, but due to the financial state of the country he couldn’t get his hands on stainless steel pipes.
 Within a few hours we had custom-built a perfect exhaust system.
-In the days that followed we made some slight modifications to get rid of vibrations and heat, and I was happy with the result.
+In the days that followed we made some slight modifications to get rid of vibrations and heat.
+I was happy with the result.

-While walking around and helping the guys, I noticed how they had excellent welding skills, and that they had all the tools to weld stainless steel.
+While walking around and helping the guys, I noticed how they had excellent welding skills and that they had all the tools to weld stainless steel.
 It dawned on me that this might be the perfect place to get a water tank made.
 The workshop even had a CNG plasma cutter!
 I asked Alejandro about it and he told me his guys would help me.

 Getting food-graded, stainless steel was a whole different issue, but I was told there was a scrapyard that specialized in this.
 A few blocks away I found the caretaker behind a locked gate.
 When I told him about my ideas and our trip, he was all smiles and let me in to look around.